ShenDezhou/Chinese-PreTrained-XLNet/readme_en.md

 (the following is my personal opinion) I don't know.
 Many people leave a message saying they hope to have it(https://github.com/zihangdai/xlnet/issues/3)。

 In terms of the official technology and computing power of xlnet, it is not difficult to train such a model (the multilingual version may be more complex, and the balance between different languages needs to be considered.
-Please also refer to [multilingual Bert](https://github.com/google-research/bert/blob/master/multilingual.md)It is described in.
+Please also refer to [multilingual Bert](https://github.com/google-research/bert/blob/master/multilingual.md) It is described in.

 **On the other hand, the authors have no obligation to do so. **